 Gardens in the news

-Further proof of the benefical effects of gardening – this article shows how gardening during lockdown helped create a sense of community and lift the spirits of people across the UK.
+Further proof of the beneficial effects of gardening – this articleshows how gardening during lockdown helped create a sense of community and lift the spirits of people across the UK.

 The Natural History Museum is planning and fundraising for the Urban Nature Project, transforming its grounds into a huge wild space in the heart of Kensington, to promote appreciation of the outdoors and conserve wildlife.